AITimeJournal/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Turn your knowledge into opportunities that build your reputation.
     text: >
-      BrandCircle.ai provides a space for experts to showcase their knowledge, connect with others, and build meaningful opportunities.
-Designed to simplify personal branding, our platform helps you focus on what matters most—sharing your expertise and making an impact.
+      BrandCircle.ai helps experts showcase their expertise, connect with others, and create new opportunities effortlessly.
     actions:
       - label: Get started
         altText: ''